-Thanks to generous donations, the building of a new well will be started in May 2021.
+Thanks to generous donations, the building of a new well was started in May 2021.
 This well will be built beside REDES' new training centre on the Senegal/Mauritania border.
 Water needed to be carried either from the river (which is polluted) or the nearest well 1.5 miles away.
 The training centre will act as a hub and gather together people from local villages to share knowledge about sustainable food production, food preservation and also to learn reading and writing in the local language.

 A food forest information sharing week was held in April 2021.
 Many more community projects are planned.

 Thank you again to our donors who made this possible.